Shaare Zedek Medical Center: Wohl Surgical Operating Complex

 In June 2007, Shaare Zedek renovated its surgical facilities.
 The Wohl Surgical Operating Complex opened in the fall of 2010.

 The Next Generation Building

-In early 2014, Shaare Zedek opened the first phase of The Next Generation Building, a comprehensive response to medical care for children from infancy through adolescence.
+In 2015, Shaare Zedek opened the first phase of The Next Generation Building, a comprehensive response to medical care for children from infancy through adolescence.
 The ten-story building houses the Wilf Children's Hospital and the Glaubach Department of Pediatric Emergency Medicine.
 It also includes a pediatric intensive care unit (PICU), as well as departments for pediatric neurology, cardiology, urology, nephrology, rheumatology, pulmonology, hematology, gastroenterology, infectious disease, and neonatology.
 The hospital's maternity facilities were also expanded.

 Wilf Women and Infant Center

 A third maternity department was opened in March 2009.
-Well over 1200 children are born in the hospital each month, on average; this figure is higher than that of all other Jerusalem hospitals combined.
-After the merger with Bikur Cholim Hospital in December 2012, the number of births grew to over 20,000 a year.
+After the merger with Bikur Cholim Hospital in December 2012, the number of births grew to 22,000 a year in 2023, the most of any hospital in Israel.
+In January 2024, there were 1,926 babies born at the hospital, the most of any month in Shaare Zedek history.